Home

 Here are some tips to make the buying process easier.

-• Use small and medium wicker baskets to hold larger bags, jars, boxes, etc. I added a few large wicker baskets to store items I buy in bulk such as disinfecting wipes, trash bags, big bag of baking soda, pee pads, etc.
+• Use small and medium wicker baskets to hold larger bags, jars, boxes, etc. I added a few large wicker baskets to store items I buy in bulk, such as disinfecting wipes, trash bags, big bag of baking soda, pee pads, etc.

 • Use white nordic storage bins with lid for items that can be labeled and stored away.
-Storage solutions with lids are neater and best for smaller items like baking goods, paper plates, forks, lunch box utensils, etc.
+Storage solutions with lids are neater and best for smaller items like baking ingredients, paper plates, forks, lunch box utensils, etc.

 I also purchased the Prokeeper flour, grain and cereal container because these are items we always have.
-Also, I like OXO POP containers for airtight storage.
+Also, I like OXO POP containers for airtight food storage.

 The Container Store